RTOS-Team-2/htcs/htcs-vehicle/README.md

 The vehicle periodically publishes its state information to the topic:
 `<topic base>/<client id>/state`
-The following variales are sent with this message:
+The following variables are sent with this message:
 * lane
 * distanceTaken
 * speed